SrV1nicius/SrV1nicius/README.md

 - 👋 Hi, I’m @V1nicius.
 Thanks for visiting my profile.
 - 👀 Technology is my fascination.
-- 🌱 I’m currently learning backend development.
+- 🌱 I’m currently learning frontend development.
 - 📫 Would you like to contact me?
 Send me a email vinicius_argemiro@outlook.pt.

 <!---